BITszwang/CTNet/README.md

 python calculate_PSNR_SSIM.py
 ```

-Compute the evaluated results in term of PSNR and SSIM, where the SR/HR paths can be edited in [calculate_PSNR_SSIM.py](codes/metric_scripts/calculate_PSNR_SSIM.py)
+Compute the evaluated results of each class in term of PSNR and SSIM, where the SR/HR paths can be edited in [calculate_PSNR_SSIM.py](codes/metric_scripts/calculate_PSNR_SSIM.py)

 ```
 cd metric_scripts